-The directory sample contains a "minimal" running example for creating a semantic space: a two-sentence corpus (sample_corpus) and a set of two target words (targets).
+The directory sample contains a "minimal" running example for creating a semantic space: a two-sentence corpus in "full" format (sample_corpus_full) and triple format (sample_corpus_triples) as well as a set of two target words (targets).
 Executing the script create_space.sh will run the complete pipeline and create a space in the subdirectory vectors.